© TVB Reutte - Robert Eder

 Day 1: Reutte – Vorderhornbach

-The first section of the Lech Path takes you from Reutte/Lechaschau via Höfen and Weißenbach to Vorderhornbach.
-A short ride follows the Federal Road before emerging onto a specially designated riverside cycle path that follows the Lech River through sunny and enchanting pinewood.
-On your way you’ll pass many areas of awesome natural beauty: Weißenbachsee Lake, a gorgeous spruce forest with amazing views of the jagged peaks of Hornbach Mountain Range, the suspension bridge and the rushing waterfall at Forchach, and the wide open pastures of Errachau with tamarisk bushes, limestone fens and rough pastures.
+The first section of the Lech Cycle Path takes you from Reutte/Lechaschau via Höfen and Weißenbach to Vorderhornbach.
+A short section follows the main road (Bundesstraße) before emerging onto a specially designated riverside cycle path that follows the course of the Lech River through sunny pine forests.
+On your way you’ll pass many areas of natural beauty, including the Weißenbachsee lake, a gorgeous spruce forest with amazing views of the jagged peaks of Hornbach Mountains, the suspension bridge and the rushing waterfall at Forchach.
+Keep your eyes open for wide pastures in Errachau with their tamarisk bushes, limestone fens and rough pastures.

 Day 2: Vorderhornbach – Häselgehr

-The second day ride is easier and shorter, with numerous trailside inns and restaurants in Martinau, Klimm and Häselgehr.
-It winds along the foot of mighty Klimmspitze Peak where you will pass a game feeding area.
-Following the Lech River upstream, the river tapers off more and more and you can capture stunning views of the surrounding mountain scenery.
-On your way, you’ll pass by Pfeilspitze Peak with its soaring tussock slopes, the rugged cliffs of Rotwand Face, Lichtspitze Summit and the Dolomite Pinnacles of Hornbach Range, Bschlabs Valley and Hahntennjoch high mountain pass road.
-The destination end of this day ride is the village of Häselgehr, where Emperor Maximilian used to hunt stags in the early 16th century.
+The second day's ride is easier and shorter, with numerous trailside inns and restaurants in Martinau, Klimm and Häselgehr.
+It winds along the foot of mighty Klimmspitze mountain, where you will pass a wild-animal feeding area.
+Following the Lech river upstream, the river tapers off more and more and you can capture stunning views of the surrounding mountain scenery.
+On your way you’ll pass the Pfeilspitze mountain with its soaring tussock slopes, the rugged cliffs of the Rotwand, the Lichtspitze mountain and the craggy Dolomite peaks of Hornbach Mountains, Bschlabs Valley and Hahntennjoch high mountain road.
+This stage ends in the village of Häselgehr, where Emperor Maximilian hunted stags in the early 16th century.

 Day 3: Häselgehr – Bach

-The third day route is rated easy and takes you through Elbigenalp, the main village of Lechtal Valley.
-It has become famous for its wood carving school and is home to the legendary “Geierwally”, an important figure in Tirolese vernacular literature and play.
-Theater performances are staged here each summer on the spectacular outdoor stage in Bernhard Gorge.
-Elbigenalp is as well the former holiday retreat of Queen Mother Maria of Bavaria.
+The third day's route is easy and takes you through Elbigenalp, the main village in the Lechtal Valley.
+It has become famous for its wood-carving school and is home to the legendary “Geierwally”, an important figure in local folklore.
+Theatre performances are staged here each summer on the spectacular outdoor stage in the Bernhard gorge.
+Elbigenalp is also the former holiday retreat of Maria of Prussia, Queen of Bavaria.
 Its delightful outdoor swimming pool is the perfect place to cool off on a hot summer’s day.

-The last day is an easy ride again and takes you to the picturesque village of Holzgau, deemed as the 'Pearl of Lechtal Valley'.
-This lovely place is the home of former Austrian skier Peppi Strobl and is famous for the distinctive art of wall-painting that adorns many of its homes.
-A short detour to nearby Höhenbach Canyon with famous Simms Waterfall is strongly recommended.
-The route passes the end of pristine Sulzltal Valley and crosses the wild Lech River on bridges various times.
-In Dickenau, Kaiserbach Brook empties into Lech River.
-Eventually, you will reach the destination end of the Lech Cycle Path, the village of Steeg.
+The last day offers an easy ride once again, taking you to the picturesque village of Holzgau known as the 'Pearl of the Lechtal Valley'.
+This lovely place is home to former Austrian ski racer Pepi Strobl and is famous for the distinctive art of wall-painting that adorns many of its homes.
+A short detour to the nearby Höhenbach canyon with famous Simms waterfall is strongly recommended.
+The route passes the end of the pristine Sulzltal Valley and crosses the Lech river several times via bridges.
+In the settlement of Dickenau, the Kaiserbach stream empties into Lech river .
+Eventually you will reach the village of Steeg marking the end of the Lech Cycle Path.